HAL Light Utility Helicopter: Design

 LUH is powered by a single 750 KW rated Shakti-1U turboshaft engine derived from Safran Ardiden, co-developed by HAL and Turbomeca.
 It supports dual channel Full Authority Digital Engine Control (FADEC) system along with backup fuel control system.
 The helicopter will be equipped with a glass cockpit featuring a Smart Cockpit Display System (SCDS) along with a skid-based landing gear arrangement.
 LUH is the only helicopter in the 3 ton class to have foldable rotors.
+HAL also has HTSE-1200 under development to replace Shakti-1U engines with an indigenous solution.